On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Introduction

-In this paper we generalize the idea in \cite{RP12} to iterative receivers.
+In this paper, we generalize the idea in \cite{RP12} of GMI-maximization based CS demodulators to iterative receivers.
 With iterative receivers it is reasonable to expect that better performance can be reached by allowing the parameters of the CS demodulator to change in each iteration.
-A limitation in \cite{RP12} is that the CS demodulator does not take the prior information into account, rendering its design static in all iterations.
-We extend the static CS demodulators described in \cite{RP12} and aim at constructing a CS demodulator that takes soft information provided by the outer decoder into account so that the parameters of the CS demodulator are designed for a particular level of prior knowledge.
-This procedure includes an interference cancelation mechanism to deal with the signal part that can not be handled by the trellis search.
-Preliminary results for CS demodulators in iterative receivers are available in \cite{GC21}, but this paper non-trivially advances the state of the art.
+The CS demodulator in \cite{RP12} does not take the prior information into account, rendering its design static in all iterations.
+We aim at constructing a CS demodulator that takes soft information provided by the outer decoder into account so that the parameters of the CS demodulator are designed for a particular level of prior knowledge.
+This procedure includes an IC mechanism to deal with the signal part that can not be handled by the trellis-search.
+Preliminary results for CS demodulators in iterative receivers are available in \cite{GC21}, but this paper non-trivially advances the state-of-the-art.

-A closely related concept is delayed-decision-feedback-sequence-estimation (DDFSE) first investigated in \cite{DHH89}.
-However, in DDFSE the interference cancelation is done within a single iteration, and not between the iterations of an iterative receiver.